giraciopide/shellcheck-maven-plugin/README.md

                                   e.g. "[INFO] os arch: [Mac_OS_X-x86_64]"
                                   If you don't provide this configuration map at all (or if you don't provide an exact match to osname-arch as described above) the same url that was used to fetch the embedded binaries will be used instead.
-However, at that point... you may as well use the embedded binaries -->
+However, at that point you may as well use the embedded binaries -->
                             <releaseArchiveUrls>
                                 <Mac_OS_X-x86_64>https://github.com/koalaman/shellcheck/releases/download/v0.7.1/shellcheck-v0.7.1.darwin.x86_64.tar.xz</Mac_OS_X-x86_64>